openreferral/hsds-transformer/README.md

 The API then streams a zip file back with the properly transformed data.
 The zip is also saved locally on the API server (maybe your local env) at `data.zip` in the root directory

 ### Custom Transformers
 The BaseTransformer maps data from the input directory to compliant HSDS datapackage and CSVs using the mapping.yaml, and it requires a pretty one-to-one and straightforward mapping.
 You may need additional cleanup, parsing, or mapping, such as parsing out schedule text.
 If so, you can create a custom transformer and specify it when running the script or using the API.
-Check out the `lib/open_referral_transformer/custom` directory for examples.
+Check out the `lib/hsds_transformer/custom` directory for examples.

 1. Write your custom transformation code.
-1. Save it as a class in `lib/open_referral_transformer/custom` following the naming conventions already there.
+1. Save it as a class in `lib/hsds_transformer/custom` following the naming conventions already there.
-1. Add the class name to the array of valid custom transformers in the `OpenReferralTransformer::Runner` class.
+1. Add the class name to the array of valid custom transformers in the `HsdsTransformer::Runner` class.
 1. Specify this custom transformer when invoking the transformer:

 ```
-OpenReferralTransformer::Runner.run(custom_transformer: "Open211MiamiTransformer", input_dir: "/path/to/input/", mapping: "/path/to/mapping.yaml", output_dir: "/path/to/output/")
+HsdsTransformer::Runner.run(custom_transformer: "Open211MiamiTransformer", input_dir: "/path/to/input/", mapping: "/path/to/mapping.yaml", output_dir: "/path/to/output/")
 ```

 or when making a request to the API:

 ```
-curl -X POST -F "custom_transformer=Open211MiamiTransformer" -F "input_path=/Users/gwalchmai/Dev/open_referral_transformer/spec/fixtures/input" -F "mapping=/Users/gwalchmai/Dev/open_referral_transformer/spec/fixtures/mapping.yaml" http://localhost:4567/transform
+curl -X POST -F "custom_transformer=Open211MiamiTransformer" -F "input_path=/Users/gwalchmai/Dev/hsds_transformer/spec/fixtures/input" -F "mapping=/Users/gwalchmai/Dev/hsds_transformer/spec/fixtures/mapping.yaml" http://localhost:4567/transform
 ```